Assistant Professor of Accounting

-Professor Green does empirical research focused on investors' use of accounting information.
-He studies institutional investors with a focus on hedge funds, the business press, and trading strategies.
+Professor Green does empirical research focused on investors' and analysts' use of accounting information.
+He studies institutional investors with a focus on hedge funds, equity and debt analysts, the business press, and trading strategies.

-Financial statement analysis, institutional investors' use of accounting information, hedge funds, business press
+Financial statement analysis, institutional investors' and analysts' use of accounting information, hedge funds, business press

-Jeremiah Green, John Hand, Frank Zhang, "The Supraview of Return Predictive Signals", Review of Accounting Studies, Forthcoming.
+Jeremiah Green, John Hand, and Frank Zhang, "The Supraview of Return Predictive Signals", Review of Accounting Studies, 18:3, 692-730.

-John R.M.
-Hand, Jeremiah Green, "The importance of accounting information in portfolio optimization", Journal of Accounting, Auditing, and Finance, 26:1, pp.1-34.
+Jeremiah Green and John R.M.
+Hand, "The importance of accounting information in portfolio optimization", Journal of Accounting, Auditing, and Finance, 26:1, pp.1-34.

 PhD, UNC Chapel Hill, 2010